 When watching tape on Phillips you will see great route recognition, tremendous ball reaction, and a physicality when playing the ball.
 His 40 time will be interesting to see because the tape tends to show average straight line speed.
 He has great acceleration and agility, and he likes to press, so the potential is there for him to eventually develop into an outside CB.
 At the beginning of his career, I think he will largely work out of the slot.

 Darius Phillips is currently being projected in the 4th-6th rounds.
 I think he’s going to work his way up some draft boards if he runs a good time in the 40 yard dash.
 I see a ton of similarities between his game and Casey Hayward’s coming out of college, and he could provide an impact player in the Nickel, a strong kick and punt returner, and perhaps even a gadget player for Aaron Rodgers to do some creative things with.
 It all adds up to Darius Phillips being a fantastic fit for the Green Bay Packers.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig